Key Facts

 How can I help a friend who feels suicidal?

-It can be very frightening when a friend tells you that they are feeling very depressed or even suicidal.
+It can be very frightening or overwhelming when a friend tells you that they are feeling very depressed or even suicidal.
 They might ask you not to tell anyone that they’re feeling this way, but the most important thing to remember is that you shouldn’t try to deal with a friend’s suicidal feelings by yourself.
-Talk to a trusted adult right away.
+Remember that suicidal thoughts, among other big topics, are too important to keep to ourselves and that talking to a trusted adult right away can help not only your friend, but also can help you.
 Even if you think your friend might be angry with you for telling, it could save your friend’s life, which is much more important than hurt feelings.